afkarxyz/spddl/README.md

 1. Double-click on `Code Runner.bat`
 2. Follow the on-screen prompts to enter the Spotify URL

-## How it works

-1. Enter a Spotify track, album, or playlist URL when prompted
-2. For albums and playlists, you can choose to download all tracks or select specific ones
-3. The script will download the tracks, saving them as MP3 files in the appropriate folders
-4. Metadata and cover art are automatically added to the downloaded files

 ## Legal Notice

 This tool is for educational purposes only.
 Please respect copyright laws and Spotify's terms of service.
 Support artists by using official platforms to purchase their music.